Kodernow/kidsintera/setup-instructions.md

    - Create a new project
    - Wait for the project to be created

-2. **Run the SQL Migration (IMPORTANT - Required Step):**
+2. **🚨 CRITICAL: Run the SQL Migration (REQUIRED STEP):**
    - Go to the SQL Editor in your Supabase project
+   - Click "New Query"
-   - Copy the contents of `supabase/migrations/create_required_tables.sql`
+   - Copy the ENTIRE contents of `supabase/migrations/create_required_tables.sql`
-   - Run the SQL in the editor
+   - Paste it into the SQL editor
+   - Click "Run" to execute the SQL
-   - This step is MANDATORY - the app will not work properly without these tables
+   - ⚠️ This step is MANDATORY - the app will show errors without these tables
+   - You should see "Success.
+No rows returned" or similar confirmation

 3. **Update your `.env` file:**
    ```env